Teide tours

 The time of day

 - Sunrise tours offer magical light, cooler temperatures and fewer people on the trails.
+We hike during the early morning and night.
+Only possible if you are a regular hiker

 - Day tours work best for families or travellers looking for a relaxed but informative visit.